CURRENTLYProjects for 2022

 In 2021, I was honored serve as Artist-in-Residence for Audre: Spiritual Care for Women with Cancer, a program that envisioned a new model of spiritual care for women with cancer, developed by Dr. Ayo Yetunde of Center of the Heart.
 During my tenure as Artist-in-Residence, I began planning for a collective storytelling project about women’s experiences of spiritual support while living with cancer.
 In 2022, I plan to implement this collective story project.

 “Show me your original face, the face you had before your parents were born.”⏤Zen Koan

 From the summer of 2018 through the summer of 2019, I took three trips to Alabama where I grew up, revisiting places of most meaning to me in my childhood, and reconnecting with my growing up years on the University of Alabama campus from 1969 to 1980 while my father was president there.
 I was four years old when we moved into the University President’s Mansion and fifteen when away permanently.
 We moved in just six years after the first African American students were successfully admitted to the University.
 Student protests for racial justice and peace are part of my earliest memories.

-Now enrolled in the Master of Fine Arts program at the California Institute of Integral Studies, I am experimenting with ways to present this project in both written and multimedia forms.
-As I delve into my childhood memories and my visits to reconnect with them, I am also exploring the Buddhist concept of Original Face, inquiring into the idea of who we are before the events of life shape us.
+As part of my work in the Master of Fine Arts program at the California Institute of Integral Studies, I am experimenting with ways to present this project in multimedia forms.
+At the heart of the project is my exploration of the Buddhist concept of Original Face and an inquiry into the idea of who we are before the events of life shape us.
 Prior to enrollment in the CIIS MFA program, I spent a year and a half in a seminary exploring both Buddhist and Christian ideas of original self, investigating teachings from philosophy and psychology, as well.
 I hope to bring all these elements together in the story of my own personal search.